grommet/grommet-designer/README.md

    dialog, via the Import control.
 1. Generate the appropriate code for your design such that you or a developer could run it as an actual site.

+### Comments

+After a design is published, comments can be added to it.
+If someone is able to access the design, they will be able to comment on it.
+Comments are fully shared, anyone can update or delete individual comments.
+So, play nice.
+Comments support Markdown syntax.
+There is no protection against multiple users changing a comment at the same time.
+The last one to change will win in this scenario.

 ### Design Components